RakeshJarupula/Farm-and-Food/README.md

 - Promoting sustainable agricultural practices helps smallholder farmers increase productivity and profitability, fostering economic growth in rural areas.

 **Geographical Impact**:
-- The app’s ability to analyze food and crop health is valuable across diverse geographical regions, from urban settings with mini-gardens to rural areas with extensive farmland.
+- The app’s ability to analyze crop health is valuable across diverse geographical regions, from urban settings with mini-gardens to rural areas with extensive farmland.
 - By providing tailored tips and recommendations, it helps users adapt to local agricultural conditions and challenges, supporting global efforts to enhance food security.

 Farm and Food is more than an app; it is a movement towards healthier living and sustainable farming.
 Join us in making informed choices for our planet.